Union participation in the workplace

 Right of entry

 The Government promotes a cooperative approach to workplace relations, valuing collective bargaining and the rights of employees to have their interests supported through effective union representation.
 Unions have rights to lawfully enter workplaces.
-The FW Act and the Occupational Health and Safety Act 2004 (OH&S Act) provide the legal rights under federal and state legislation (see the chapter called ).
+The FW Act and the Occupational Health and Safety Act 2004 (OH&S Act) provide the legal rights under federal and state legislation (see the chapter called Right of Entry).
 The Government in promoting cooperative workplace relations considers that unions’ legitimate interests in the workplace can be promoted by arrangements whereby they have access to the workplace by providing requisite notice and without hindering normal operations.

 Individual flexibility term